-Vietnam War Museum
+Vietnam Army Grunts Museum

-We are honored and thankful for the friends who support us and ask that you also help us by visiting and financially supporting the museum, as well as encouraging the soldiers of the Vietnam War and their families to contribute cherished items from their experiences during their time of combat, where they might be housed and displayed permanently to benefit the thousands of future visitors as well as perpetually honor those brave Army soldiers.
+We are honored and thankful for the friends who support us and ask that you also help us by visiting and financially supporting the museum, as well as encouraging the soldiers of the Vietnam War and their families to contribute cherished items and testimonials from their experiences during their time of combat, where they might be housed and displayed permanently to benefit the thousands of future visitors as well as perpetually honor those brave Army soldiers.
 The museum charges no admission and is staffed almost entirely by volunteers.
-We would not be able to operate if not for generous individual donors, sponsorships, and endowments that will ensure our vitality for future generations.
+We would not be able to operate if not for generous individual donors, sponsorships and endowments that will ensure our vitality for future generations.

 Who is a Vietnam Grunt?

 “For the soldiers who served in the Vietnam War, the word grunt was not just a nickname but also a commentary on their status in the hierarchy of war.
 To be a grunt was to be in the infantry.
 It meant leaping out of helicopters into landing zones that were sometimes under enemy fire.
 It meant marching through elephant grass taller than a man and as sharp as a knife or slogging across streams and rivers so deep and muddy that men sometimes disappeared beneath the surface or found themselves mired in mud so thick it sucked the boots off their feet.
-It meant suffering from heat, humidity, rain, and insects while straining under the burden of equipment, which could weigh as much as eighty pounds.
-It meant enduring endless marches up and down mountains, through jungles, and into villages, looking for an enemy who was hard to find and sometimes even harder to fight, all the while being on the lookout for booby traps and ambushes.
+It meant suffering from heat, humidity, rain and insects while straining under the burden of equipment, which could weigh as much as eighty pounds.
+It meant enduring endless marches up and down mountains, through jungles and into villages, looking for an enemy who was hard to find and sometimes even harder to fight.
+All the while being on the lookout for booby traps and ambushes.
 Finally, it meant tolerating hours and sometimes days of boredom and frustration, punctuated by moments of terror when contact was made with the enemy.
 Being a grunt may have been the least enviable and most underrated task of the Vietnam War.” – www.encyclopedia.com

-“My father’s service in Vietnam meant a great deal to him and it helped shape the fiber of our company,” said A. David Lynd, president, and CEO.
+“My father’s service in Vietnam meant a great deal to him and it helped shape the fiber of our company,” said A. David Lynd, president and CEO.
 “With that in mind, we thought it would be fitting to showcase this important historical period in our country while celebrating a momentous milestone in our own company’s history—a new 35,000-square-foot corporate home built from the ground up.”

-“Our museum will be dedicated to all of the grunts who put their lives on the line fighting in the rice paddies, jungles, mountains, and beaches,” said Lynd Sr., whose company turns 40 years old next year.
+“Our museum will be dedicated to all of the grunts who put their lives on the line fighting in the rice paddies, jungles, mountains, and beaches,” said Lynd Sr., whose company turns 40 years old in 2020.
 “The stories will be told from their point of view so that the public can better understand the challenges these brave soldiers faced and why our country was at war.”

-Special guests for the weekend include two retired Army officers with distinguished military careers.
+Special guests for the weekend included two retired Army officers with distinguished military careers.
 Major General James L. Dozier and Lieutenant General Walter F. Ulmer, Jr. were both awarded Silver Star Medals for valor in combat in Vietnam.
 Years later, General Dozier made news when he was kidnapped from his residence in Verona by the Red Brigades while serving at a NATO headquarters there.
 He was rescued 42 days later by an Italian special police unit.
 General Ulmer later served as a Division and Corps commander and as Commandant of Cadets at West Point.

 Headquartered in San Antonio, TX, Lynd is a privately-held, national real estate company that specializes in third-party management of multifamily real estate assets.
-Managing approximately 23,000 apartment units in 11 states, Lynd ranks as one of the premiere multifamily management companies in the country.
+Managing approximately 13,000 apartment units in 10 states, Lynd ranks as one of the premiere multifamily management companies in the country.
 For more information, visit www.lynd.com.